Why businesses focusing on information systems?

 - Leveraging technology in the value chain: In this way, the organizations pinpoint the particular activities in the business, where competitive market strategies can be applied and where the strategical information systems can be more effective.

 Before making a new system, the strategy is very essential for smooth business operations and services.
-First of all, the firm should identify their requirements.
-Development of new information system should be in response to the needs and requirements whether at the level of executing transactions or at some complex data and support information system levels.
-The normalization of requirements, goals, and authorization of the information system should be done first.
+First of all, the firm should identify their requirements and then work on strategic analysis and SWOT analysis.
+Development of new information system should be in response to the needs and requirements; whether at the level of executing transactions or at some complex data and support information system levels.
+The normalization of requirements, information management, goals, and authorization of the information system should be done first.
 These systems include financial measures that focus mainly on the short period consequences of manager’s decisions regarding queries such as revenue expansion, market inflation, asset utilization, resource management and cash flow in the fluctuating market.
 They boost up the objectives of the firm with nonfinancial measures that helps with operational achievements to raise the future financial growth of the organization.
 The system strategy development should mainly identify the project resources and constraints for every area of application.
 Necessary planning should be flexible to adjust the priorities of the organization.